national-data-platform/ndp-documentation/docs/jupyter/bring-your-own-image.md

 Docker is a system that allows you to create and run applications in a customized environment called [containers](https://en.wikipedia.org/wiki/Containerization_(computing)).
-In the back, the JupyterHub service is running a Jupyter Notebook container with minimal configuration.
-There

 ## Example

-In this example, we are going to use a repository with three demos developed by the team of the [Scientific Computing and Imaging Institute](https://www.sci.utah.edu/) at the University of Utah.
+In this example, we are going to build an image designed to interact with Aerial LiDAR Scanning (ALS) and Terrestrial Laser Scanning (TLS) data.
+The source repository of this demo can be found [here](https://github.com/pramonettivega/lidar_demo/tree/main).

 **1 - Setup Docker**